 Cozzens's Shenandoah 1862: Stonewall Jackson's Valley Campaign was a Choice "Outstanding Academic Title" for 2009.

 He was a frequent contributor to the New York Times "Disunion" series, and he has written for America's Civil War, Civil War Times Illustrated, MHQ, Cowboys & Indians, BBC World Histories, the Wall Street Journal, and Smithsonian, among other publications.

 In 2002 Cozzens received the American Foreign Service Association’s highest award, given annually to one Foreign Service Officer for exemplary moral courage, integrity, and creative dissent.
 He has also received an Alumni Achievement Award from his alma mater Knox College, from which he graduated summa cum laude.

-Cozzens is a member of the Western Writers of America, the Authors Guild, and of the Literary Society of Washington DC.
-He also has served as a juror for the prestigious Lincoln Prize and is a member of the Advisory Board of the Buffalo Bill Center of the American West.
+Cozzens is a member of the Western Writers of America, the Authors Guild, the Army and Navy Club, and the Literary Society of Washington DC.
+He also has served as a juror for the prestigious Lincoln Prize.